 Your insurance policy shows these numbers as 25/65/15.
 All passenger vehicles, including cars and trucks, must have auto insurance throughout the vehicle’s registration period if the vehicles’ owners and operators are Utah residents.
 In addition, auto insurance is required if the vehicle’s owner and operator is a non-resident of the state who has operated a vehicle in Utah for 90 days in the past 365 days.

 What to Know When You File a Claim With the Other Driver’s Insurance Company

 In Utah, you typically file a first-party claim with your own insurance company before you can file a claim against the other driver’s insurance company.
 Your PIP covers the first $3,000 in medical expenses for your bodily injuries.

 Under one or more of the following circumstances, you may file a claim against the at-fault driver and their insurance company:

 - Permanent impairment

-According to Utah law, when you file a claim with the other driver’s insurance company, you need to show that you have the minimum insurance policy.
+According to Utah law, when you file a claim with the other driver’s insurance company, you need to show that you have the minimum insurance policy as well.
 The process of filing a claim with their insurance company can look like this:

 How Is Liability Established in Utah?

-Utah follows a comparative negligence law, meaning more than one person can be liable for an accident.
+Utah follows a modified comparative negligence law, meaning more than one person can be liable for an accident.
 If you’re less than 50% at fault for the accident, you may collect damages.
-However, your settlement may be less due to your percentage of liability.
+However, your settlement may be decreased according to your percentage of liability.

-If the other driver is 70% at fault and you are 30% at fault, you may collect for your damages since your liability is less than 50%.
-The other driver’s insurance company may offer to cover 70% of your damages.
+For example, if the other driver is 70% at fault and you are 30% at fault, you may collect for your damages since your liability is less than 50%.
+However, the other driver’s insurance company may offer to cover only 70% of your damages.